 NOTE - DPS VARIATION

 The application to vary a premises licence to specify an individual as designated premises supervisor under the Licensing Act 2003 asks the licensee to give a copy of the form to the existing premises supervisor.
-The completed form contains personal information about the proposed new DPS and sharing this information would be in breach of the Data Protection Act 1998.
+The completed form contains personal information about the proposed new DPS and sharing this information would be in breach of Data Protection Legislation.
 It is sufficient for the licensee to inform the DPS that the application has been made, without the need to share the specific details of the application.
 A full copy of the application form must still be sent to Hampshire Constabulary.
 The form will be amended via regulations as soon as possible to make this clear.

 The information available in the guidance notes is not a substitute for prospective applicants obtained their own specialist legal advice - please note that the city council's staff cannot provide legal advice about your application.